pocc/365clock/README.md

-# 365clock
+# 365clock.com

-A website to showcase a visual calendar clock
+Visualize the calendar as a circle!
+Designed by Olivia Jacobs.